Path-Tree Optimization in Discrete Partially Observable Environments using Rapidly-Exploring Belief-Space Graphs: Path-tree optimization (PTO)

-At this stage, the belief-graph $\mathcal{B}$ is fully built, and it contains at least one path-tree satisfying the goal conditions (Eq.~\ref{eq:goal_constraint}).
-The goal is now to find the optimal path-tree by minimizing the expected costs to goal (Eq.~\ref{eq:cost_min}).
+Now that $\mathcal{B}$ is built and contains at least one path-tree satisfying the goal conditions (Eq.~\ref{eq:goal_constraint}), the goal is to find the optimal path-tree by minimizing the expected costs (Eq.~\ref{eq:cost_min}).

-The expected costs to goal are computed for each node of $\mathcal{B}$.
-This is done using dynamic programming and by iteratively applying Bellman updates on each node of $\mathcal{B}$.
-The procedure is described by the Algorithm~\ref{alg:expected_costs}.
+The expected costs to goal are computed using dynamic programming by iteratively applying Bellman updates on each node of $\mathcal{B}$, as described by the Algorithm~\ref{alg:expected_costs}.

 The algorithm is similar to the Dijkstra algorithm \cite{Sniedovich2006DijkstrasAR} in the way the nodes are prioritized using a priority queue (lines 2 to 13).
 For edges corresponding to a robot motion, the Bellman update is also the same as in Dijkstra (lines 15 and 16).
-However, for edges corresponding to an observation, the Bellman update of the parent node differs and is the sum of the children's expected costs weighted by their respective branching probabilities (lines 17 to 19).
+However, for edges corresponding to an observation, the Bellman update of the parent node differs: it is the sum of the children's expected costs weighted by their respective branching probabilities (lines 17 to 19).

-Once the expected costs to goal are known for each node, the optimal path-tree can be built straightforwardly starting from the root and recursively appending the best next child, or next best children (in case of a node with an observation branching).
+Once the expected costs to goal are known, the optimal path-tree $\psi^*$ can be built straightforwardly starting from the root and recursively appending the best next child, or next best children (on nodes with observation branching).

+It is noteworthy, that the expected costs are computed for all nodes of $\mathcal{B}$, such that a path-tree can be extracted from each node (not only from the root node).
+In practice, this can be used for quick re-planning at execution time.

-Optimizing w.r.t. the expected costs to goal naturally results in an exploration vs. exploitation trade-off, i.e. path-trees balance the need for moving towards configurations providing informative observations vs. the need to advance towards the goal.
+Optimizing the expected costs to goal naturally results in an exploration vs. exploitation trade-off, i.e. path-trees balance the need to move towards configurations providing informative observations vs. advancing towards the goal.